camoverride/voices/README.md

 - `ls -la /dev/soundcard/`

 Verify the mapping:

 - `chmod +x ~/check_soundcards.sh`
 - `./check_soundcards.sh`

-The mappings will persist through reboots **BUT** the order of the mappings will likely **not** correspond to the physical order of the USB sound cards.
+The mappings will persist through reboots **BUT** the order of the mappings will likely **NOT ** correspond to the physical order of the USB sound cards.
 So mark each sound card with its mapping (1, 2, 3, etc).

 ## Software setup